 Alexander Kopf holds a first degree in law focusing on commercial and intellectual property law from Friedrich-Schiller-University in Jena, Thuringia, Germany.
 He is currently a doctoral candidate at Martin-Luther-University in Halle, Saxony-Anhalt, Germany studying the cross-border enforcement of Domain-claims.
 Mr. Kopf’s research focuses on the legal aspects of US-Domain Law, examining the different possibilities and requirements for jurisdiction and enforcement of claims.
 Mr. Kopf joined us as a visiting researcher at Florida International University College of Law from February 20 until July 19, 2013.

 Eduardo Herrera Andrade

 Dr. Eduardo Herrera Andrade holds a law degree from the Universidad de La Sabana, Bogotá, Colombia, and completed his Doctorate in Law from the University of Navarra, Pamplona, Spain in 2007.
 He has close to ten years of public and private practice in Colombia and was the Director of the Legal Clinic and a Professor of Law at the Universidad de La Sabana for about ten years.
 He has also taught at the University of Navarra and is on leave from his position as Director of Projects and Research at the same university.
 His research project will study the durability of the Colombian Constitution of 1886 and the development of Latin American constitutionalism more generally.
-During his research visit to the Faculty of Law at FIU, he did the following three publications in Spanish with interest in translating them into English in the future:

 J. Eloy Anzola